AlSaqr-platform/he-soc/hardware/fpga/README.md

 We now support emulation on the VCU118.
 For fpga emulation, you can choose if you want to plug which `axi_slave` you prefer to the `axi_xbar`: either the `hyperbus memory controller` or the `Xilinx DDR4 AXI IP` that uses the onboard DDR4.

+To rely on the hyperbus, you need a [special FMC carrier board](https://ieeexplore.ieee.org/document/9607006).
+Also, when using the DDR we can push the design to 50MHz.
+When relying on the Hyperbus, our upper limit is 10MHz.

 ## Bitstream generation

 To generate the bitstream do the following: